Guided Biofilm Therapy (GBT) in Ottawa

 A Comprehensive Approach to Oral Health

-The GBT Protocol Unlike traditional scaling and polishing methods, the GBT protocol utilizes Airflow® technology.
-This system uses a controlled stream of air, warmed water, and fine powder to remove biofilm and early-stage calculus from tooth surfaces and soft tissues.
+As an alternative to standard manual scaling and polishing tools, the GBT protocol utilizes specialized Airflow® technology.
+This system gently applies a controlled stream of air, warmed water, and fine powder to safely remove biofilm and early-stage calculus from both tooth surfaces and surrounding soft tissues.

 Clinical Objectives of GBT:

-• Efficiency: Designed for the removal of biofilm in hard-to-reach areas, including around orthodontic brackets and dental implants.
+Targeted Efficiency: Engineered to remove dental biofilm from hard-to-reach areas, including around orthodontic brackets (Invisalign or traditional braces) and dental implant restorations.

-• Patient Comfort: Aims to provide a less invasive cleaning experience by reducing the need for manual or ultrasonic scaling in certain areas.
+Patient Comfort: Designed to offer a gentle, less invasive hygiene experience by reducing the need for manual or ultrasonic scraping in highly sensitive areas.

-• Health Maintenance: Focuses on the preservation of tooth enamel and the health of the surrounding gingival (gum) tissues.
+Enamel & Tissue Protection: Prioritizes the preservation of natural tooth enamel and supports the long-term health of your gingival (gum) tissues.

-During your hygiene appointment, our team will assess your oral health to determine the most appropriate cleaning methods for your specific needs.
+During your next routine hygiene appointment at The Teal Umbrella, our dental team will evaluate your oral health to determine if integrating the GBT protocol is the right approach for your specific preventive care plan.

 How Guided Biofilm Therapy Works: The 8 Steps of GBT

-Guided Biofilm Therapy follows a precise 8-step clinical protocol designed to provide a complete, comfortable, and personalized cleaning experience.
+Guided Biofilm Therapy at The Teal Umbrella follows a precise, 8-step clinical protocol designed to provide a comprehensive, comfortable, and personalized cleaning experience.

 Step 1 – Assessment

-Your dentist begins with a full oral examination to evaluate your teeth, gums, and any restorations or implants.
-This helps determine your current oral health status and areas that require special attention.
+Our general dentistry team begins with a thorough oral examination to evaluate your teeth, gums, and any existing restorations or dental implants.
+This clinical assessment helps determine your current oral health status and highlights specific areas that require focused attention.

 Step 2 – Disclosure

-A harmless, colored disclosing agent is applied to reveal the presence of biofilm.
-This makes plaque visible for both you and your dental professional, creating a clear roadmap for your cleaning.
+A harmless, temporary dental stain (disclosing agent) is gently applied to your teeth to reveal the exact locations of hidden biofilm.
+This makes plaque visually clear for both you and our dental hygiene team, creating a highly accurate, visible roadmap for your cleaning.

 Step 3 – Motivation

-Your dentist will explain where biofilm accumulates and how it contributes to cavities, gum disease, and bad breath.
-You’ll also receive personalized oral hygiene tips to improve your at-home care routine.
+Our dental hygiene team will review the disclosed areas with you, explaining where biofilm tends to accumulate and how it contributes to cavities, gum disease, and halitosis (bad breath).
+Based on these visual findings, you will receive personalized oral hygiene guidance to help optimize your at-home care routine.

 Step 4 – Airflow® Cleaning

-Using Airflow® technology, a precise stream of air, warm water, and fine erythritol powder gently removes biofilm, stains, and early calculus from teeth, gums, and hard-to-reach areas.
-This step is non-invasive, comfortable, and highly effective—perfect for patients with sensitive teeth.
+Using Airflow® technology, our team applies a controlled stream of air, warmed water, and fine erythritol powder to gently remove biofilm, surface stains, and early calculus from teeth, gums, and hard-to-reach areas.
+This step is minimally invasive, designed for patient comfort, and is well-suited for individuals experiencing tooth sensitivity.

 Step 5 – Perioflow® Treatment (if needed)